 Sometimes I find it hard to see perfection in everything, but never hard to see in my son Dan!

 What do you see as perfect?

-Dan and I made a town out of chalk (from the 100 yen shop) outside our flat, kept him busy for hours!
+Dan and I made a town out of chalk outside our flat, kept him busy for hours!

 I made Dan some food from origami paper for his kitchen.
-Dan also likes bringing out this food when we eat and putting it on the table.
+He also likes bringing out this food when we eat and putting it on the table.

 Make your own origami food!

 - origami paper (or some kind of coloured paper – could colour in some white paper or cut some out of newspapers, magazines, etc)